matthewp131/orderbook_rust_demo/README.md

 # Orderbook Demo
 This crate simulates an orderbook accepting limit orders for buying and selling, with the option to support matching trades with the `-t` flag.
+Please see [Generate Documentation](#generate-documentation) for source code documentation.
+Please see [Runtime Complexity](#runtime-complexity) for info on time and space complexity and potential optimizations.

-## Build and run
+## Build and run locally

 ### Install Rust and Cargo
 See https://www.rust-lang.org/tools/install for the latest Rust and Cargo tools for your OS.